-- 1. The administrator (root) requests init to change to a different runlevel by entering init 5. - 2. init consults its configuration file (/etc/inittab) and determines it should start /etc/init.d/rc with the new runlevel as a parameter. - 3.
+- 1. The administrator (root) requests init to change to a different runlevel by entering telinit 5. - 2. init consults its configuration file (/etc/inittab) and determines it should start /etc/init.d/rc with the new runlevel as a parameter. - 3.
 Now rc calls all the stop scripts of the current runlevel, but only those for which there is no start script in the new runlevel.
 In this example, these are all the scripts that reside in /etc/init.d/rc3.d (old runlevel was 3) and start with a K. The number following K specifies the order to start, because there are some dependencies to consider. - 4.
 The last things to start are the start scripts of the new runlevel.
 These are, in this example, in /etc/init.d/rc5.d and begin with an S. The same procedure regarding the order in which they are started is applied here.

-When changing into the same runlevel as the current runlevel, init only checks /etc/inittab for changes and starts the appropriate steps, for example, for starting a getty on another interface.
+When changing into the same runlevel as the current runlevel, init only checks /etc/ inittab for changes and starts the appropriate steps, for example, for starting a getty on another interface.
+The same functionality may be achieved with the command telinit q.

-28.2.2 Init Scripts
+8.2.2 Init Scripts